Frequently Asked Questions (Faculty)

 - Allow for reasonable accommodations.
 Accommodations are adjustments that affect only nonessential aspects of a course.
 They are reasonable so long as course standards are not fundamentally altered.

-- Inform your students that you are willing to provide accommodations, either verbally during lectures or in writing within a course syllabus.
-ARC recommends both.
+- Inform your students that you are willing to provide accommodations, both verbally during lectures and in writing within a course syllabus.
 For example, an instructor might say, “Students with disabilities are welcome to discuss accommodations with me.”

 - Permit students to use auxiliary aides and technologies that ensure access.
-Depending on the disability, some students may use note takers, Signed Language Interpreters, readers, scribes, or educational assistants.
-Others may use tape recorder/players, computers, assistive listening devices, or other technologies.
+Depending on the disability, some students may use Signed Language Interpreters or note takers.
+Others may use smartpens, cell phones or tablets for audio-recording, computers, assistive listening devices, or other technologies.

 - Grant testing accommodations.
 Depending on the particular needs of the student, it may be necessary to extend testing times, change testing formats, or test in a quiet environment.